This week’s featured artist is Debbie Miller, an illustrator and painter from Rhode Island.

 In Patience, not only has she captured the shapes and proportions correctly, but there’s even a sense of softly dappled light falling on the children’s skin.
 That’s a tricky thing to paint, but she pulled it off quite well.

-And finally, my favorite (probably because of the high contrast and summery vibe) is this painting entitled Summer Shoes.
+And finally, my favorite (probably because of the high contrast and summery vibe) is this perfect oil painting entitled Summer Shoes.

-It has a great composition full of strong diagonals, well-balanced positive/negative space, a few bold colors, and iconic summer imagery—what more could you ask for?
+It has a great composition full of strong diagonals, well-balanced positive/negative space, a few bold colors, and perhaps the most iconic summer imagery of all—flip-flops on the sand.
+What else could you ask for?

-And of course, if you liked these then head on over to Debbie Miller’s daily painting blog and check out the rest of her paintings.
+Of course, if you liked these you should also head on over to Debbie Miller’s daily painting blog and check out the rest of her paintings.
 You won’t be disappointed.